XpiritBV/GABC2018_HandsOnLabs/ML/step2.md

-# Step 2; deploy the webservice
+# Step 2; deploy the web service

-When you have a model that is accurate enough for your needs, you can convert it into a webservice.
+When you have a model that is accurate enough for your needs, you can convert it into a web service.
 This allows you to submit data to your trained model and get a result.
 We want to know if a submitted dataset returns a 1 or a 0.
 So either alive or dead and the certainty of this outcome.
 The data we are offering is a part of the total dataset; the Rank, Age, Gender, Income and Part of the city.

-## Set up webservice
+## Set up web service

-Next to the **Run** button, you will find a **Set up web service** button which allows you to create or update the webservice.
+Next to the **Run** button, you will find a **Set up web service** button which allows you to create or update the web service.
 Click on it and a new Predictive experiment will appear based on the original (trained) model.
 We need to make a few modifications.

 ## Input and output

-The web service input we need to connect to the *Score Model* block, while the web service ouput will become the last step after scoring the model.
+The web service input we need to connect to the *Score Model* block, while the web service output will become the last step after scoring the model.

 ## Selecting columns